Divy1211/AoE2DE_UGC_Guide/docs/general/xs/functions.md

 3. (Optional) `#!cpp int targetMasterUnitID`: Target unitId for the task if exists.
 Values 9xx refer to classes.
 4. (Optional) `#!cpp int playerID`: The player to whose units the task will be inserted.
 If unspecified or -1, applies to all players except Gaia.

-This function inserts a task with field defined by the `xsTaskAmount` function to a specified unit.
+This function inserts a task with the fields defined by the `xsTaskAmount` function to a specified unit.

 ### 5.32. xsTaskAmount